 4. Protocol to be followed in case of a fall of an athlete and/or horse.
-In case of a fall of an athlete and/or horse at any time in the competition arena, in the practice arena, or elsewhere within the grounds of the event, the athlete must be checked by the event's medical service (or by a medical doctor if the medical service is not available) before he/she may be permitted to take part in the round in progress or in the next round or competition at the event, respectively the horse must be cleared by the Veterinarian or President of the Ground Jury and one other official if the Veterinarian is not available, it may be permitted to take part in the next round or competition at the event, according to the provisions outlined in paragraph 4.1-4.3 below.
+In case of a fall of an athlete and/or horse at any time in the competition arena, in the practice arena, or elsewhere within the grounds of the event, the athlete must be checked by the event's medical service (or by a medical doctor if the medical service is not available) before he/she may be permitted to take part in the round in progress or in the next round or competition at the event, respectively the horse must be cleared by the Veterinarian or President of the Ground Jury and one other official if the Veterinarian is not available, it may be permitted to take part in the provisions outlined in paragraph 4.1-4.3 below.